aidn3/hypixel-guild-discord-bridge/README.md

 - Provides detailed metrics per user and per guild (by Prometheus or by leaderboard)
 - Supports custom plugins with fully fleshed out public API
 - Supports proxies for Minecraft instances
+- Auto guild ranks and Discord roles sync with custom conditions
+- Automated management and moderation tools such as punishments, join waitlist

 ## Installing and Running